LanLou123/Webgl-Erosion/README.md

 ### some screenshots

-- delta (or at least a similar one) formed at the river mouth
+- alluvial fan (or at least a similar one) formed at the mountain exit
 ![](screenshot/delta.PNG)
 - permanent water
 ![](screenshot/highplace.PNG)